Choose or invite two volunteers seated in opposing corners of the room.

 Trapped: Introduce two or more holes into the game, by nominating a number of volunteers to assume this role.
 Give them a different coloured balloon to hold up high (black) and explain that if either the cat or mouse is moved onto them (their shoulder is tapped,) this cat or mouse will fall into said hole and be trapped for 2 seconds, 5 seconds, or as long as you wish.
 Clearly, this entrapment will benefit either the cat or the mouse depending on the situation.

 Cat In Yer Hand: As above, but pass a couple of soft objects from person to person (rather than tapping shoulders.)
-Keep up the loud calls of “CAT” and “MOUSE” although these are more about ramping up the energy, and less about locating where the cat or mouse are.
+Keep up the loud calls of “CAT” and “MOUSE” although these are more about ramping up the energy, and less about locating where the cat or mouse is.

 Take a look at the Clapping Game to enjoy another very successful large group energiser that works beautifully in large auditoriums.